LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-01-MCMC-intro.md

 \end{align}
 $$

 Well that's interesting (at least to me).
-We call this state that remains the steady- or equilibrium-state, often denoted with subscript, $$S$$, or with an infinity to denote it is the matrix that will occur after an infinite number of transitions, $$S_{\infty}$$[^5].
+We call this state that remains the 'steady-' or 'equilibrium-' state, often denoted with subscript, $$S$$, or with an infinity to denote it is the matrix that will occur after an infinite number of transitions, $$S_{\infty}$$[^5].
 It is this state in the "chain" of events that is a key characteristic of Markov Chains, which the above situation is an example of.
 And just to finish the example off, we should likely investigate the Bendigo branch first as in the long run there is an 80% chance of the car being there.
 I like the equilibrium definition of the state as it reminds me of a pendulum coming to rest, and now matter how much you perturb it, it has "a state" that it will "rest" in after which it won't move anymore.

 [^5]: I prefer the no subscript version as it means that I have to type less.